kiwicom/graphql-optics/README.md

 }
 ```

-## Configuring aggregations
+## Configuring elastic mappings

 Before constructing the aggregations, you will need to run the following against your elasticsearch instance.
+Replace `graphql_test` with the name of the index you will use in your app.

 ```
+PUT graphql_test
+{}

-PUT graphql/_mapping/graphql?update_all_types
+PUT graphql_test/_mapping/graphql
 {
   "properties": {
     "rootQuery": {
-      "type":     "text",
+      "type": "keyword",
-      "fielddata": true
+      "index": true
     }
   }
 }